ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The network load balancer IP address that you want to register.
 To see your NLB IP addresses, run <code>oc get svc</code>.
 To specify multiple IP addresses, use multiple `--ip` flags.</dd>

 <dt><code>--secret-namespace <em>NAMESPACE</em></code></dt>
-<dd>The Kubernetes namespace where you want to create the Kubernetes secret that holds the SSL certificate information for the NLB.
-If you do not specify a namespace, the secret is automatically created in the <code>default</code> namespace.</dd>
+<dd>The OpenShift project where you want to create the Kubernetes secret that holds the SSL certificate information for the NLB.
+If you do not specify a project, the secret is automatically created in the <code>default</code> project.</dd>

 <dt><code>--type public</code></dt>
 <dd>The subdomain type.
 Currently only `public` is supported.</dd>